-If your creditor does not agree to the variation, you may complain to an external dispute resolution scheme, the Australian Financial Complaints Authority.
+If your creditor does not agree to the variation, you may complain to an external dispute resolution scheme, the .
 They will look into the details of your situation, talk with your creditor and try to work out an agreement between you and the creditor.
 In some situations, AFCA may require your creditor to vary your contract.
 However, they will only require your creditor to vary your contract if you can prove that you will be able to repay your debt in full.
 You may also be asked to provide evidence that AFCA’s assistance will help you.

 If you have a business debt, you can still try to change your repayment plan with your creditor.
 A financial counsellor or legal service can help you do this.
 AFCA is also able to receive complaints from small businesses.
 AFCA defines a small business as an organisation with less than 100 employees.
 This can be a partnership, incorporated trustee, a company and a non-for-profit organisation, as well as some clubs and some charities.

 A financial counsellor can help you work out how to pay back your debt, write up your budget and communicate with creditors.
 They can also give you names and numbers of other services that may be helpful, such as for family support or for support with gambling or personal problems.
-Contact Consumer Affairs Victoria (see “Where to get help” below).
+Contact the .

 What can the creditor do if I don’t pay the debt?